 Electrical fire destroys house early Thursday in Hi-Crest area of southeast Topeka

-TOPEKA, Kan.
-(WIBW) -- An early-morning electrical fire on Thursday destroyed a house in the Hi-Crest neighborhood of southeast Topeka, officials said.
+An early-morning electrical fire on Thursday destroyed a house in the Hi-Crest neighborhood of southeast Topeka, officials said.

 The blaze, which caused an estimated $18,500 in damage, was reported around 3:15 a.m. at a single-story residence